 There are a lot of poorly designed Facebook contests floating around the internet, but yours doesn’t have to be one of them.

-Your Facebook contest needs to be on brand: it makes your business more easily recognizable (and memorable) and encourages people to come back after the contest and easily recognize who you are by your design and messaging.
+Your Facebook contests need to convey your brand.
+They make your business more easily recognizable (and memorable) and encourage people to come back after the contest.
+And when they do, they easily recognize who you are thanks to consistent brand design and messaging.

 Design and branding should never be an afterthought in any part of your marketing.
 This is why so many brands use Woobox to create visually appealing, on brand contests with minimal effort.

 In this article, we’ll take you through a step-by-step example in the Woobox campaign builder and show you how to create a Facebook contest that engages your target audience and keeps your branding intact at the forefront.
 Throughout the example, we’ll highlight important tips to level up the design and branding for all of your online contests, quizzes, and rewards.

 We’re choosing a sweepstakes (or contest) format because these posts garner very high engagement when done correctly, and draw in a bunch of new leads for your business.